 Finally, the ratio of water to coffee that works best will change depending on the brewing method and equipment you use.

-Devices are built to maximize extraction, but their creators have various strategies.
+The device’s function is to maximize extraction, but its creators have various strategies.

 The brew ratio (or ratios) that work best with your device will depend on how it extracts coffee.

 A dose is the amount of coffee you use in a brewing recipe.

 Dosage is a mathematical process that requires some calculation.
 I have a deep-seated distaste for mathematics, but I can figure out the dose.
 The good news is that once you determine your dosage, you can keep using the same numbers indefinitely.